About pinksheep

 Run and improve

-Use history, templates, and guides to refine the workflow after real usage.
+Use history, templates, and guides to refine the task after real usage.

 How pinksheep pages are written, reviewed, and maintained